awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 ### TSV Example<a name="tsv-example"></a>

-This example presumes a source TSV file saved in `s3://mybucket/mytsv/`\.
+This example presumes source data in TSV saved in `s3://mybucket/mytsv/`\.

-Use a `CREATE TABLE` statement to create an Athena table from the TSV file stored in Amazon S3\.
+Use a `CREATE TABLE` statement to create an Athena table from the TSV data stored in Amazon S3\.
 Notice that this example does not reference any SerDe class in `ROW FORMAT` because it uses the LazySimpleSerDe, and it can be omitted\.
 The example specifies SerDe properties for character and line separators, and an escape character:

 ```
 CREATE EXTERNAL TABLE flight_delays_tsv (